-The city of Barcelona will serve as a backdrop for this experience of critical spirit; we will go out into the street and the street will enter the master's degree.
+The city of Barcelona will serve as a backdrop for this experience of critical spirit; we will go out into the street and the street will enter the master.
 A unique opportunity to train and enter the professional world from an experimental perspective within the reality that surrounds data science.

 Do you want to make sense of this MADD world with us?

 By taking our Master in Data Design, you will be part of a committed and motivated group of designers, researchers, thinkers and storytellers in a hands-on collaborative learning experience.
 You can develop your ideas by working on projects based on real problems.